 Another recurring issue is that L&D teams are wasting huge amounts of effort feeding the content machine by curating learning content without any guiding principles.
 What’s more, new governance structures are being developed to manage technology that is supposed to manage itself.

 This is because allowing users to define their own development needs leads to duplication or inclusion of skills that just don’t fit into the organisation’s skills framework.
 The result of these ever-expanding skills libraries is that whenever new content needs to be added, it's a long and inefficient process.

-The flexibility of the LxP has also enabled a quicker way to process the business’s training requests to include every skill under the sun.
+The flexibility of the LXP (Learning Experience Platform) has also enabled a quicker way to process the business’s training requests to include every skill under the sun.
 However, the result is that when an employee’s feed is refreshed each week with the latest learning initiative, they’re unable to separate the important from the trivial and content fatigue soon sets in.

 Curation adds most value when the selection criteria are most brutal.
 A well-designed skills framework that defines the organisation’s priorities will help you decide what resources go in, and what gets cut.
 Also key is ensuring the framework is maintainable and able to evolve based on user feedback.
 This way you balance user-focused design with organisational priorities - whilst ensuring your framework and resource library can evolve quickly and cheaply rather than creating a graveyard of last year’s priorities.

 “We’re seeing higher engagement, but don’t know which resources are having most impact”